 The previous basic constructions can be combined with each other independently from the number of bunching steps and complexity of electrical and mechanical demands.
 Special constructions are always possible.

 Selection of length of lay and pitch direction:

-The length of lay determines the mechanical compactness and the HF-performance of a bundle.
-A measure for the tightness of a bunching step is the so called bunching factor VF.
-It proportions the length of lay SL to the outer diameter of the bundle and lies (if not otherwise specified) typically between 15-20 mm:
+The length of lay determines the mechanical compactness and the high frequency performance of a bundle.
+A measure for the tightness of a bunching step is the so called bunching factor (VF).
+It is the proportion of the length of lay (SL) to the outer diameter of the bundle and lies (if not otherwise specified) typically between 15-20 mm: